box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 A `SHIELD_INFORMATION_BARRIER_ITEM_COPY_BLOCKED` event is triggered when the information barrier prohibits copying an item to a restricted location.

-The `additional_details` payload provides the following details:
+The `additional_details` payload provides details of the restricted destination folder.

 ```js
 "additional_details": {